 News Corp.
-(NWSA)’s tabloid bribery scandal in Britain led to the arrest today of a former employee of the U.K.’s National Health Service, the state-funded medical system.
+(NWSA:US)’s tabloid bribery scandal in Britain led to the arrest today of a former employee of the U.K.’s National Health Service, the state-funded medical system.
 Three dozen people have been detained in the probe.

 A 31-year-old man was arrested at his home in Uxbridge, on the outskirts of London, on suspicion of conspiracy to cause misconduct in a public office, the Metropolitan Police Service said in a statement, without identifying him.
 The investigation involves public employees selling information to journalists.